bzlcode/micro-projects/Readme.md

 ## 🛠️ Getting Started

-To run any project, clone the entire repository and follow the specific instructions in the project's internal `README.md`.
+To run a project, clone the repository.